-The Buncombe County Juvenile Crime Prevention Council (JCPC) is now accepting proposals for fiscal year 2022-2023.
-The JCPC announces the availability of small allocations totaling \$644,477 in state funding for local nonprofits and public agencies working to serve youth involved in, or at-risk of becoming involved in the juvenile justice system.
-The JCPC addresses the gaps in youth services by promoting prevention, intervention, treatment and aftercare strategies and programs which strengthen families and support community safety.
+The Buncombe County Juvenile Crime Prevention Council (JCPC) is accepting proposals for fiscal year 2023-2025.
+The JCPC announces the availability of small allocations totaling \$644,477 in state funding for local nonprofits and public agencies working to serve youth involved in the juvenile justice system.
+The JCPC addresses the gaps in youth services by promoting intervention, treatment and aftercare strategies and programs which strengthen families and support community safety.